Hendrik Pieter Nicolaas Muller: Consul general for the Orange Free State

 Once back in the Netherlands, the political situation in South Africa became tense very rapidly, and Muller did all he could to propagate the cause of the Boer Republics in the press and via diplomatic channels.
 Once the South African War broke out in October 1899, Muller set up an elaborate operation to support the cause of the war for the Orange Free State.
 He mobilised public support in the Netherlands, Germany and the United States of America and had public gatherings organised.
 Through his many contacts with the European press Muller saw to it that the Boer cause was extensively covered in the newspapers, usually in his own words, but published in the name of the respective editor.
 His office in The Hague was the hub of diplomatic and consular activity in this period, with several secretaries working continuously on the gathering of information and dealing with correspondence.
 In the war effort Muller cooperated with the Algemeen Nederlandsch Verbond in Dordrecht, the Nederlandsche Zuid-Afrikaansche Vereeniging in Amsterdam, and of course the Transvaal's diplomatic representative in Brussels, Willem Johannes Leyds.
 Originally the relationship between Muller and Leyds was cordial, but with time it soured and turned into open animosity.
 Both men were strong personalities with strong convictions.
-The fact that Muller was only consul general and Leyds an accredited diplomat was not helpful either and neither was the fact that – at least in Muller's opinion – the Zuid-Afrikaansche Republiek received much more attention than the Orange Free State.
+The fact that Muller was only consul general and Leyds an accredited diplomat was not helpful and neither was that – at least in Muller's opinion – the Zuid-Afrikaansche Republiek received much more attention than the Orange Free State.
 The first time problems arose in the open was in 1900, when the Boer republics sent a joint Special Diplomatic Delegation to Europe and the United States, which was ill-prepared and for which Leyds had very different ideas than Muller.

 In 1901, Muller travelled to the United States himself to mobilise support from President Theodore Roosevelt, especially on behalf of the women and children in the British concentration camps.
 He also held public lectures all around the country.
 While visiting Mexico, news reached Muller about the Peace of Vereeniging, making him jobless.
 Muller took the opportunity to turn his American journey into an expedition.
 On his return to the Netherlands in 1903 he published a book about it.
 In the years after the end of the South African War Muller maintained his interest in South Africa and the Afrikaners, both personally and professionally.
 In 1904 he supported the Steyn family when they were in Europe for the President's recovery of a debilitating illness.
 Until his death Muller was active for the Algemeen Nederlandsch Verbond and the Nederlandsche Zuid-Afrikaansche Vereeniging.